igorgn/promptline.nvim/README.md

   -- API key for anthropic_api backend (falls back to $ANTHROPIC_API_KEY env var) api_key = nil,

-  -- Used when the user submits an empty prompt default_prompt = "Improve this",
+  -- Used when submitting with empty input and no preset selected default_prompt = "Improve this",

   -- System prompt for edit mode